biesterd1/SmashGame/README.md

 Early stages of smash bros-type 2D multiplayer arena brawler.
 Still working on the basic mechanics of hitboxes and movement.

+Added death particle system.
+Needs to be tweaked.
+Only works in one direction (up), will need to factor in side boundaries and top boundaries.
+Currently only works correctly if player hits bottom boundary

 Spawning is now fully working.

 	To do (spawning)-